 Then launch the portal.

-It won't do you any good to dwindle on whether the portal is good for customers because 1 thing or the other is missing—clients will inform you of this.
+It won't do you any good to dwindle on whether the portal is good for customers because one thing or another is missing—clients will inform you of this.

 Instead, make sure that crucial things like service setup, payments, and branding are ready to go and functional.
 The rest will fall into place over time as both you and your customers start using the portal on a daily basis.
 Their feedback is crucial at this stage!